Mo2024-cloud/reactjs_project_eCommerce/README.md

 npm run dev
 ```

-The app will be running at `http://localhost:5173` (if using Vite).
+The app will be running at `http://localhost:5173`.

-## Future Improvements

-- Integrate real payment gateway
-- Add user authentication
-- Product search and filter enhancements

 ## Authors